OfficeDev/Microsoft-Teams-Samples/samples/graph-teams-tag/nodejs/README.md

 createdDate: "02-08-2022 00:02:15"
 ---

-# This is a sample application shows the usage of Graph CRUD operations related to team tags.
+# This is a sample application that shows the usage of Graph CRUD operations related to team tags.

 This is a sample application where user can create, update, add or remove members of a tag.
 All of Graph CRUD operations related to tags can be performed within this sample.